sunnyvalechha/Python/README.md

 # Variables & Data Types:

-* **Variables** used to temporary store the value of a data-type.
+* **Variables** are used to store the value of a **data type** temporarily.
 * **Data-type:** Categorize the type of values a variable can hold.
+How complier knows that which data type we have specified?
+* Compiler knows through single or double inverted.
+* If we mention anything inside '', "" qoutes consider as string.
+* If we mention with inverted's will be considered as an integer or float if it is decimal.
-Below are the some commonly used data-types:
+* Below are some commonly used data types.

   1. integer (int)  - Whole numbers (1,2,5,19)
   2. float          - Decimal numbers (1.4, 0.9)